adncllng/vmock/src/pages/news/en/beginning-of-autonomous-oral-history-research-creation-project-in-belfast-northern-ireland-uk.md

 description: >-
-  I am heading to Belfast (UK) to initiate an oral history project with, and about, Susana Hennessey (retired Oakland Public Health Educator) and her husband Bobby Lavery (sentenced Republican Long Kesh prisoner and ex-politician).
+  I am heading to Belfast (UK) to initiate an oral history project with, and about, Susana Hennessey (retired Oakland Public Health Educator) and her husband Bobby Lavery (Republican Long Kesh prisoner and retired Sinn Féin politician).
 ---
 ,